Softr vs. Bolt

 Frequently asked questions

-Bolt is an AI-powered developer tool that generates full-stack code scaffolds quickly.
+Bolt is an AI-powered builder that generates full-stack code scaffolds quickly.
 It’s useful for accelerating early app setup, but teams often need developers to debug, maintain, and extend the generated code as apps grow more complex.

-Softr is a full-stack AI platform designed for building business software.
-It includes a visual builder, native relational databases, user authentication, granular permissions, workflows, and AI-powered building.
+Softr is a full-stack AI platform designed for building custom business software and internal tools.
+It includes a visual app builder, native relational databases, user authentication, granular permissions, workflows, and AI-powered building.
 This allows non-technical teams to build, iterate, and maintain business apps without managing code or infrastructure.

 Yes.
 Bolt-generated code often requires troubleshooting or refactoring, especially for complex flows.
 Softr helps you build with AI, but also includes a visual builder and structured blocks.
 This makes it easier to build apps that work reliably without debugging.